Surrealism between psychological investigation and artistic commitment

 Nevertheless, among all the various techniques tested by surrealists, dreaming is certainly the main one as it is the most powerful and the one anyone can use.
 Dreaming does open the door to the abyss of the unconscious and this is precisely what surrealists were looking for as they were deeply attracted to that brand new concept: the unconscious indeed.
 All they truly sought was trying to make contact with it.
 How?
 Deciphering it and painting it: deciphering it through painting and painting it through dreaming.
 This constructive interchange constituted the primary activity of the first surrealists.

-It is worthy to mention that this fascinating description-deciphering marriage is still in use in contemporary Surrealism as the definitive decoding of the unconscious is yet to come - an objective description of it certainly doesn’t pertain to painting rather to science, the latter though is still far from final comprehension.
+It is worthy to mention that this fascinating description-deciphering marriage is still in use in contemporary Surrealism as the definitive decoding of the unconscious is still missing - an objective description of it certainly doesn’t pertain to painting rather to science, the latter though is still far from final comprehension.

 Moreover, this is a hard problem to tackle as the object of investigation is indeed invisible to the five senses and as such, it can’t be analyzed by using the mechanist-scientist model.